Van Ness Hotel

 Community Planning and Development

 This is a 5-story, 9-bay domestic building in the Art Deco style built in 1930 (original).
+The building is l in plan.
 The foundation is reinforced concrete.
 Exterior walls are stucco.
 The building has a flat with parapet roof.
 Windows are replacement aluminum double-hung sashes.
 There is a single-story, five-bay open porch characterized by an integrated (under the main) roof.
 Modest five-bay long porch on the northeast corner of the building separated into two separate porched by a central wall; Railing separating the porch from the street is stuccoed columns with ornamentation (arrow pattern with a bowl on top) at the ends; Porch floor dual-colored terrazzo floor; Glass block in wall separating two sides of the porch.
 Primary entryway for residents is a simple, unornamented door in the porch.

 * Date source: City of Miami Beach Building Department records